nicsuzor/wikijuris/cyberlaw/intermediaries_defamation.markdown

 Imputations may take several forms.
 They may arise from the natural and ordinary meaning of what is said (e.g. "Susan is a thief"), or they may be implied.
 Implied imputations are called "innuendo".
 False innuendo are those imputations that arise from the subtext of what is said.
 True innuendo arises where there is a secondary meaning to what is said that is apparent when the matter is combined with the recipient's prior knowledge or with other external information.

-Once the imputations are identified, it is necessary to decide whether they are defamatory. **The test for defamation is that the imputation is likely to lower the plaintiff’s standing or estimation in the community or lead an ordinary reasonable person to think less of the plaintiff.**((Radio 2UE Sydney v Chesteron [2009] HCA 16))
+Once the imputations are identified, it is necessary to decide whether they are defamatory. **The test for defamation is that the imputation is likely to lower the plaintiff’s standing or estimation in the community or lead an ordinary reasonable person to think less of the plaintiff.**[^AUTOREPLACEDRadio2UESydneyvChesteron2009HCA16AUTOREPLACED]

+[^AUTOREPLACEDRadio2UESydneyvChesteron2009HCA16AUTOREPLACED]: Radio 2UE Sydney v Chesteron [2009] HCA 16

 Courts will apply the test with reference to the "hypothetical referee" - an ordinary, reasonable member of the community.
 The hypothetical referee is someone of reasonable intelligence who will take into account the context of the defamatory statement.
 Courts will apply the community standards that currently prevail, with the understanding that community standards change over time.
 Courts will also consider the ordinary attention span of the public in reference to the form in which the defamatory imputations appeared.
 This means that for content that the public will normally view or hear quickly (such as scanning newspaper headlines), it is more likely that any imputations will be defamatory.